PScherling/GPMP/Docs/INSTALLATION.md

 <img alt="image" src="Assets/prereq-installation.png" /><br><br>

-If you don't have an internet connection, you have to provide the postgresql installer file. e.g.:
+If you don't have an internet connection, you have to provide the postgresql installer file by yourself.
+You need to provide the path where the installer is located. e.g.:
 ```powershell
 .\Install-GpoPortalPrereqs.ps1 -InstallPostgres -CreateDatabase -PostgresInstallerPath ".\tools\postgresql-installer.exe"
 ```